colbyhall/discord-bot/README.md

 # Creative Logic

 ## Want to add the bot?
 * [Click here](https://discordapp.com/oauth2/authorize/?permissions=271706238&scope=bot&client_id=378614988388040704) to invite the bots with the right privileges.
-Then run the ';setup' command
+Get it in a private channel and starting running through the ;command command

 ## Info
 * Dynamic discord bot with a broad guild and profile system